Top 9 Cheap Hotels In Downtown Las Vegas

 While it’s not the most modern or flashy among the cheap hotels in downtown Vegas, Four Queens holds its own with its practical amenities and affordable rates.

-Book Room Vegas.com
+Book Room Booking.com

-5. El Cortez
+5. El Cortez Hotel & Casino

 El Cortez

-Address: 600 E Fremont St, Las Vegas, NV 89101
+600 E Fremont St, Las Vegas, NV 89101

 Website